Neuzelle Abbey: Architecture

 Neuzelle is a Baroque style abbey, which is up to this day an oddity in Brandenburg, an area mainly dominated by Gothic churches.
 Neuzelle Abbey was first built and renovated in Gothic style.
 Gothic elements of the original building still can be found in the cloister and enclosure such as cross-ribbed structures, sculptures, corbel decoration and late medieval paintings.

 The Baroque redesigning of the abbey commenced in 1650.
 The enclosure buildings, the church and the administrative building – with its “Princely wing” – are located to the north of the central courtyard.
 Extending to the west is the arcade, with the entrance portal and the foundation registry.
 The “coach stalls” are located in the south, while the cloister garden extends to the east.
 The foundation church and the “peoples’ church”, both displaying South German and Bohemian Baroque styles, represented the new significance of the abbey in the 18th century.

-An altar at the Neuzelle abbey church is dedicated to John of Nepomuk (John Ne-pomucene), Archbishop of Prague.
+An altar at the Neuzelle abbey church is dedicated to John of Nepomuk, Archbishop of Prague.
 The Infant Jesus from the church Santa Maria de Victoria in Prague is considered to have provided the model for the altar of the Divine Infant at the Neuzelle abbey church.

 A Baroque garden was established at Neuzelle Abbey in 1760.
 The abbey‘s location provided the opportunity for an elongated terraced garden, which provides manifold views of the geometrically designed garden area and of the expanse of the Oder river meadows as well as of the abbey grounds.

-The restoration of the historical abbey is scheduled to be largely completed by the time of the Neuzelle Abbey's 750th anniversary in 2018.
+The restoration of the historical abbey was completed for Neuzelle Abbey's 750th anniversary in 2018.

+Repopulation

+Founding

+In 2018, after some time of consideration, the Austrian Abbey of Heiligenkreuz refounded Neuzelle Abbey as a Priory by request of the Bishop of Görlitz Wolfgang Ipolt.
+It was given the name "Maria Friedenshort".
+As the historic abbey grounds are owned by a state owned foundation there is no room for the monks.
+Therefore, they are planning on building a new monastery in Treppeln.
+As of 2024 clearing work has started on the historic Stasi-grounds and they are currently building a provisional monastery in Bernhardshof in Treppeln.

+Monks

+The Priory of Maria Friedenshort currently consists of eight monks.
+Seven monks with solemn profession, one monk with temporary profession and two novices.
+The current Prior of Neuzelle Abbey is Pater Simeon Wester OCist, who was the previous Prior of Heiligenkreuz.
+The Subprior is Pater Kilian Müller OCist, who is also the economist.

+Beata Maria Virgo Parish

+The parish of Neuzelle is served by the monks of the abbey.
+As of 2019 the two catholic churches in Eisenhüttenstadt are a part of the Beata Maria Virgo Parish of Neuzelle.
+The abbeychurch in Neuzelle is also a part of the parish, as are two more chapels in Neuzelle.
+Currently Pater Isaak Maria Käfferlein OCist serves as pastor and Pater Niklaus Schneider OCist as chaplain.